Testing SOAP Web Services¶

 file.
 The term current refers to the Main.js

-In the case of a Page Object, you would need to cut the generated code from Test()
+In the case of a Page Object, you must cut the generated code from Test()

 and paste it into the corresponding <PageObject>_DoAction